KQM-git/TCL/docs/evidence/general-mechanics/bugs.md

 1. **I**n the contending tides event, cast Xiangling's Burst.
 2. After casting Xiangling's Burst, immediately press M to enter the map, and then press P to abandon challenge.
 3. Teleport to a statue of the seven, wait a couple seconds, and then teleport back to the contending tides arena.
-4. Start a contending tides challenge, and any stacked bursts will appear.
+4. Start a contending tides challenge, and any stacked Bursts will appear.
 If you're on the first cycle, only one pyronado will appear.
 5. Quickly charge Xiangling's Burst \(I used 4 Pyro characters + around 250% ER to do this\) and cast Xiangling's Burst.
 6. After casting Xiangling's Burst, press M to enter map and press P to abandon challenge.
-7. Repeat until you have many bursts stacked.
+7. Repeat until you have many Bursts stacked.

 **Additional Notes:**